 Tendons are bands of tough tissue that attach muscles to bone, providing stability and enabling movement.
 Your Achilles tendon connects the muscles in the back of your calf to your heel bone.
 The leverage provided by this tissue gives you the ability and flexibility to walk, jump and run.

-Dr. Petkov, a foot doctor in New Jersey at Premier Podiatry, is the best doctor for Achilles tendonitis due to his experience.
-Whether you need self-care measures or minimally invasive techniques, your treatment also helps prevent further Achilles tendonitis pain.
+Dr. Petkov, a foot doctor in New Jersey at Premier Podiatry, is the best Achilles tendon specialist due to his experience.
+Whether you need self-care measures or minimally invasive techniques, your treatment helps prevent further Achilles tendonitis pain.

 Achilles tendonitis is a repetitive motion or stress injury.
 You place repeated strain on the band of tissue from constant walking, jumping, or pushing with your whole body.
 Running on hard, unforgiving surfaces also weakens the tissue.
 High-impact activities result in added stress and strain.

-Other factors that increase your risk for injuring your Achilles tendon include:
+Other factors that increase your risk of injuring your Achilles tendon include:

 Request For ConsultationBOOK CONSULTATION